-We consolidate an investment fund managed by Sun Life Institutional Investments (Canada) Inc., a subsidiary of SLF Inc. that invests primarily in investment properties.
+We consolidate an investment fund managed by SLC Management, previously referred to as Sun Life Investment Management, a subsidiary of SLF Inc. that invests primarily in investment properties.
 We consolidate this fund because we are exposed to a significant amount of variability and have power over the relevant activities of the fund through a related party.